-Monique Cornish specializes in corporate- and programmeand implementation; risk and opportunity assessment; and the development of nonfinancial benchmarks and credentials.
+Monique Cornish specializes in corporate- and programme-

+level strategy development and implementation; risk and opportunity assessment: and the development of nonfinancial benchmarks and credentials.
 Monique has worked across the building, infrastructure, and construction sectors in Asia-Pacific, Europe, and the Americas, providing support to corporate, government, and nongovernmental organization (NGO) clients on the risks and opportunities associated with responding to the challenge of creating a sustainable, resilient built environment.
 Monique specializes in linking sustainability and resilience measures to core business strategy, while measuring the broader costs and benefits of initiatives and outcomes.
-Most recently Monique led the development of a resilience decision-support tool for the New Zealand Transport Agency (NZTA), which frames the evaluation of resilience level strategy development measures in the context of broader environmental, social, cultural, and developed a framework for and governance risks for the
+Most recently Monique led the development of a resilience decision-support tool for the New Zealand Transport Agency (NZTA), which frames the evaluation of resilience measures in the context of broader environmental, social, cultural, and economic costs and benefits. and developed a framework for evaluating environmental, social, and governance risks for the Commonwealth Bank Group.

-Julie Rozenberg

-Economist | GGSVP CE, World Bank
+Julie Rozenberg Economist | GGSVP CE, World Bank